Sanur, Bali, 3-4 September 2025

 The Rundowns

 Below are the tentative schedules of the conference.
-Details of speakers for each concurrent session will be available around the 3rd-4th week of June.
+Details of speakers for each concurrent session will be available around the 2nd – 3rd week of July.

 Conference Organizer – IAF Indonesia Chapter